-What effect do these hormones have on you and on your labor?
+What effect do hormones have on you and on labor?

 With oxytocin and endorphins all your muscles relax.
 Energy is sent to the uterus and oxytocin increases, which speeds up labor.
 (Oxytocin is often called the love hormone, because it increases when we feel loved, and its peak levels are when we orgasm, when we birth, and when we breastfeed.
 It’s all about making babies, birthing babies, and feeding babies.)
 We also get an increased endorphin flow, which makes us less sensitive to pain, can cause euphoria, and can cause feelings of love and dependency.

 What increases these hormones?

 So, what causes adrenaline rushes?
 Fear, anxiety, feeling watched or judged, feeling like you have no control over your situation, bright lights, and being hungry or cold all increase stress hormones.

 What causes oxytocin and endorphins to flow?
 Feeling safe, loved, protected, having privacy, having support, feeling warm and cozy, eye contact, skin-to-skin contact, kissing, nipple stimulation, and love making.

 How can we tell which hormones are affecting someone?

 How can we tell a person in labor is rushing adrenaline?
 They act vigilant or panicky, breathe fast, have lots of muscle tension, focused eyes that dart around if they hear sounds, and a high pitched voice.

 How can we tell if someone is in an endorphin / oxytocin high?
 They seem open and trusting, their muscles are relaxed, their voices are low-pitched and husky, their eyes are sleepy, and they move rhythmically.

 What does this mean for labor support?